rogeliozarate/r3t-firstapp/readme.md

 ### Chapter 2

 - I will be working over the previous app.
 No real need to create a new one.
+- I have to pay attention to singular and plural nouns.
+- the development records is not migrated to the production database
+- After deploying to Heroku it is necessary to migrate the database